Bernards Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 138.86 mi of roadways, of which 109.20 mi were maintained by the municipality, 21.13 mi by Somerset County and 8.53 mi by the New Jersey Department of Transportation.

 Major roads serving Bernards Township include Interstate 78, Interstate 287 and U.S. Route 202.

 Public transportation

 NJ Transit train service is available at the Basking Ridge station and Lyons station on the Gladstone Branch, providing service between Gladstone and Hoboken Terminal.

-NJ Transit provides local bus service on the MCM8 route.

 Lakeland Bus Lines provides Route 78 rush-hour service from Bedminster to the Port Authority Bus Terminal in Midtown Manhattan.